karkman/MMB-114_Genomics/Exercises/05-Genome-annotation.md

 /projappl/project_2015844/abricate/bin/abricate --help
 ```

-If you want to run abricate against the bacmet database, you need to specify the database directory with `--datadir /projappl/project_2015844/Databases/` and the database name with `--db bacmet`.
+If you wnat to use the bacmet database, specify database directory with `--datadir /projappl/project_2015844/Databases/` and the database name with `--db bacmet`.